fachruddinn/First-Read-View-Binding/README.md

 }
 ```

-3. In this project, there is a **findViewById** example for comparison
+3. In this project, there is a **findViewById** example for comparison, [Check](https://github.com/fachruddinn/First-Read-View-Binding/commit/a52eaf6984b583dccc6ef6ca6025ed2b250718f4)

 ```
 val title: TextView = findViewById(R.id.tv_title)